genelewis/countySTATS/README.md

 Notice that we also append a `g` element to our main SVG that will fit to its margins.
 We'll call this element `graph` and it will be responsible for being the main holder of the axes, legend, and other pieces of the graph.

-2. Open the data file using `d3.csv`.
-This method may use an optional callback function to help read in and format the data, and will always use another callback function to build the chart itself during the following steps.
+###### 2. Open the data file using `d3.csv`.
+Depending on the chart, you may see that this method uses an optional callback function to help read in and format the data.
+It will always use another callback function to build the chart itself during the following steps.

 ```js
 //Import the raw data from CSV